Brisbane Knights FC

 Brisbane Knights Football Club is an Australian soccer club from Rocklea, a suburb of Brisbane, Queensland, Australia.
 They will be competing in the Football Queensland Premier League 2, the 4th division on the football pyramid of Australia, after achieving promotion from Brisbane Premier League in 2024.

 History

 The club was initially formed in 1952 under the name HNK Croatia Brisbane but struggled to sustain a full squad of players for the entire season, so the club disbanded.
 With the steady growth of the Croatian community in following years, the club was reformed in 1957.
 On 15 May 1957 the club was registered with the governing federation as an official soccer club.

-The club also played under the names New Farm SC (from 1971–1974), Sunnyside United SC (1975–1987), Croatia Soccer Club (1988), Brisbane Croatia Soccer Club and Rocklea United SC(from 1989–2012).
+The club also played under the names New Farm SC (from 1971 to 1974), Sunnyside United SC (1975–1987), Croatia Soccer Club (1988), Brisbane Croatia Soccer Club and Rocklea United SC(from 1989 to 2012).
 In the early years the club played at council grounds throughout Brisbane until 1970, when the local Croatian community purchased 50-odd acres of land at Rocklea, an inner city south-west suburb of Brisbane.
 In the 1980s the club competed in the Brisbane Premier League until relegation in 1994.